-Double counting of reach

-The main area where double counting occurs is when traditional media clients have an overlapping online audience.
+Double counting of reach The main area where double counting occurs is when traditional media clients have an overlapping online audience.
 In such cases, readers who also access news content via a publisher's website as well as its print edition will be counted twice.
 This is a problem for the media industry as a whole - there is currently no agreed method for determining how many traditional media consumers are also digital consumers.
 As industry standards are established, we will incorporate them in our impact assessment work to resolve this issue.
 To a lesser degree, this problem also exists when clients have multiple traditional news products.
 For example, when a reader buys two newspapers published by the same company, he or she will be counted twice.
 Finally, there are also potential issues when several clients work in the same region and may share audience members.

-Inflation with revenues growth

-When calculating growth in client revenues over time, inflation has not been taken into account.
+Inflation with revenue growth When calculating growth in client revenues over time, inflation has not been taken into account.
 At this point, we have determined it is impractical to calculate revenue figures taking into account domestic inflation rates because of the number of countries in our portfolio and the limited availability of accurate inflation data in many contexts.
 However, we will continue to assess whether this approach can be improved in the future.
+Summarising data When reporting on our clients' performance, we are aware that data from outliers, i.e. exceptionally well- or poorly-performing clients may skew the averages up or down.
+Therefore, we report median results alongside averages to provide a fuller picture and give a better sense of typical performance.